What is Cluster API Add-on Provider for Fleet (CAAPF)?

 Use existing release branch.

-# Note: `upstream` must be the remote pointing to `github.com/rancher-sandbox/cluster-api-addon-provider-fleet` git checkout upstream/release-0.4 # Export the tag of the patch release to be cut, e.g.: export RELEASE_TAG=v0.4.1
+# Note: `upstream` must be the remote pointing to `github.com/rancher/cluster-api-addon-provider-fleet` git checkout upstream/release-0.4 # Export the tag of the patch release to be cut, e.g.: export RELEASE_TAG=v0.4.1

 -